Medicare is the federal health insurance program that covers most people age 65 and older.

 Part D provides prescription drug benefits through various private insurance companies.
 For more information, including how to enroll, click on Medicare Prescription Drugs benefit.
 Like Part B, most people have to pay extra premiums each month to be covered for prescription drugs under Part D. Premiums for Part D vary from state-to-state, and from company-to-company.

 Most seniors are covered under the Original Medicare Plan.
 That plan requires them to pay for some of their health care in addition to their monthly Part B and Part D premiums.
 Those additional amounts are called deductibles and coinsurance.
 All premiums, deductibles and coinsurance amounts change every year on January 1st.
-To see the current Part B premiums, deductibles and coinsurance amounts, click on 2017 Medicare Coverage Gaps.
+To see the Part B premiums, deductibles and coinsurance amounts, click on 2020 Medicare Coverage Gaps.

 Seniors can purchase other insurance policies to cover part or all of Medicare’s deductibles and coinsurance amounts, or to cover many types of care that it doesn’t cover.
 These include: